estebansolo/python30/docs/01_args_and_kwargs.md

 # Day 01 - *args and **kwargs

-When we define functions, we can make use of two kinds of arguments, ***positional arguments*** and ***named arguments or keyword arguments***.
+When defining functions, we can use of two kinds of arguments, ***positional arguments*** and ***named arguments or keyword arguments***.

-Keyword arguments are normally used to declare arguments with a default value, which are then used in case we don't pass it in when we make the call.
+`Keyword arguments` are normally used to declare arguments with a default value, which are then used in case we don't pass it in when we make the call.

-## Arguments
+## Positional Arguments

 ```python
 def multiply(a, b):
     print(a * b)